BB2ME #2 – Make sure you are brave in the wilderness

 Why I wrote this billboard

 I read Brene Brown’s excellent book Braving the Wilderness – The Quest for True Belonging and the Courage to Stand Alone.
-In it, she explains that “what all wilderness metaphors have in common are the notions of solitude, vulnerability, and an emotional, spiritual, or physical quest”.
+In it, she explains that “what all wilderness metaphors have in common are the notions of solitude, vulnerability, and an emotional, spiritual, or physical quest.”
 That was me last March – a new quest.
 The book inspired the billboard.

 In case you do not know who Brene Brown is

-The last time I was in the wilderness lasted many months
+The last time I was in the wilderness lasted many months.

 Dealing with the divorce from your mother several years ago included many months in the wilderness.
 It was complicated for many reasons.
-Some that you know, and others that you do not.
+Some that you know and others that you do not.
 I made many mistakes during the divorce, but the one thing I got right was to be brave.
-I took a big chance by setting out on a totally new path.
+I took a big chance by setting out on a new path.
 The new path was not perfect.
 It was better – much better.

-I wanted to be brave again in the new wilderness
+I wanted to be brave again.

 Marie Forleo interviews Brene about her book.